Position

 What does a Housekeeping do?

 Housekeeping staff play a vital role in maintaining a clean and welcoming environment.
-They ensure that all areas of a facility are tidy and organized.
-This includes cleaning rooms, hallways, restrooms, and other common areas.
-Housekeeping staff also manage laundry, replenish supplies, and sometimes assist with minor repairs.
-Their attention to detail helps create a pleasant experience for guests and a productive workplace for employees.
+They ensure that all areas are tidy, sanitized, and ready for guests or employees.
+This includes cleaning rooms, common areas, restrooms, and other facilities.
+Housekeeping staff must pay attention to detail, follow safety protocols, and work efficiently to meet high standards.

 How to become a Housekeeping?